Guerra24/Firefox-UWP-Style/README.md

 ### Mica (WIP)

-Requires [MicaForEveryone](https://github.com/minusium/MicaForEveryone/) and only works with *Sun Valley* style
+Requires [MicaForEveryone](https://github.com/MicaForEveryone/MicaForEveryone) and only works with *Sun Valley* style

 In MicaForEveryone create a process rule and select `firefox` then set the backdrop type to your preferred one and titlebar to *System*.

 Create boolean `uwp.sun-valley.mica` pref to enable.

+On Nightly disable `gfx.webrender.dcomp-win.enabled` since it causes rendering issues.

 ### Custom CSS